Extending rational choice behavior: The decision problem for Boolean set theory with a choice correspondence

-The revealed preference theory approach postulates that preferences can be derived from choices.
-The preference revealed by a primitive choice is modeled by a suitable binary relation on the set of alternatives.
-Then a choice is rationalizable whenever the observed behavior can be fully explained (i.e., retrieved) by constructing a binary relation of revealed preference, and selecting all and only the maximal elements from each each menu.
+The approach based on revealed preference theory postulates that preferences can be derived from choices.
+Then a choice is rationalizable whenever the observed behavior can be explained (i.e., retrieved) by constructing the binary relation of revealed preference, and selecting all and only the maximal elements from each each menu.

-The rationalizability of choice is traditionally connected to the satisfaction of suitable \textit{axioms of choice consistency}.
-These axioms codify rules of coherent behavior of an economic agent.
-Among the several axioms that are considered in the literature, the following are relevant to our analysis (a universal quantification on all the involved menus is implicit): \textbf{(Alfio: I am not sure that axiom $(\rho)$ can be formulated in this way, because in the paper where the equivalence is stated (and not proved!), namely~\cite{CanGiaWat19} p.\,287 (see also Footnote 36), the choice domain is always $\powPlus$.)}
+The rationalizability of a choice is connected to the satisfaction of suitable \textit{axioms of choice consistency}, which encode rules of coherent economic behavior.
+Among the several axioms that are considered in the literature, the following are relevant to our analysis (a universal quantification over all the involved menus is implicit): \textbf{(Alfio: I am not sure that axiom $(\rho)$ can be formulated in this way, because in the paper where the equivalence is stated (and not proved!), namely~\cite{CanGiaWat19} p.\,287 (see also Footnote 36), the choice domain is always $\powPlus$.)}

 \\